Regulators and Power Supplies » Step-Down Voltage Regulators » D24V22Fx Step-Down Voltage Regulators »

 Pololu 12V, 2.2A Step-Down Voltage Regulator D24V22F12

-This small synchronous switching step-down (or buck) regulator takes an input voltage of up to 36 V and efficiently reduces it to 12 V. The board measures only 0.7″ × 0.7″ yet delivers a typical continuous output current of up to 2.2 A and features reverse voltage protection.
-Typical efficiencies of 90% to 95% make this regulator well suited for powering moderate loads like sensors or small motors.
-An optional shutdown pin enables a low-power state with a current draw of around 50 μA to 350 μA, depending on the input voltage, and a power-good output indicates when the regulator cannot adequately maintain the output voltage.
+This small synchronous switching step-down (or buck) regulator takes an input voltage of up to 36 V and efficiently reduces it to 12 V. The board measures only 0.7″ × 0.7″ yet delivers typical continuous output currents between 1.4 A and 2.2 A, depending on the input voltage, which makes this regulator well suited for powering moderate loads like sensors or small motors.
+An optional enable input can be used to put the regulator in a low-power state with a current draw of 5 µA to 10 µA per volt on VIN.
+The regulator also features reverse voltage protection and a power-good output indicates when the regulator cannot adequately maintain the output voltage.

 Alternatives available with variations in these parameter(s): output voltage